 You need current data to make the right decisions for your company.
-If you cannot see what is currently happening in a particular process, you can’t react to the issues.
+If you cannot see what is currently happening in a particular process, you can’t react to issues that arise.
 This may involve adjusting the delivery date, changing the source of supply or the type of transport.
-Harness the advantages of industry 4.0 beyond production and enable
+You can harness the advantages of today’s technology, otherwise known as industry 4.0, beyond production, and enable:

 Transparency in the supply chain

 Recent research has shown that the Covid-19 pandemic has made it even more important to have transparency in a supply chain.
-According to the 13th Hermes Barometer, an annual survey run by the German logistics giant, 47% of the logistics decisions makers they asked felt that transparency was extremely important in a supply chain.
-Equally, 40 % of those surveyed agreed with the statement that information needs had significantly increased in their own supply chain due to the current pandemic and increasing economic uncertainty.
+According to the 13th Hermes Barometerii, an annual survey run by the German logistics giant, 47% of the logistics decisions makers asked felt that transparency was extremely important in a supply chain.
+In addition, 40% of those surveyed agreed with the statement that information needs had significantly increased in their own supply chain due to the pandemic and increasing economic uncertainty.

-According to the 13th edition of the Hermes Barometer, the biggest obstacles to building a more transparent supply chain are:
+Also according to the 13th Hermes Barometer, the biggest obstacles to building a more transparent supply chain are:

 - Security issues (46%) and lack of trust

-Those companies that already have a digital and transparent supply chain and actively protect it against potential risks currently have a competitive edge.
-Companies whose supply chains are still not very digital, networked or transparent should therefore act quickly in order to remain competitive.
+Those companies that already have a digital and transparent supply chain and actively protect it against potential risks already have a competitive edge.
+Companies whose supply chains are still not completely digital, networked or transparent should therefore act quickly in order to remain competitive.

 Using cutting-edge technologies in the supply chain

 Companies are starting to focus on new and hybrid IT architectures when evaluating their IT infrastructure.
-Alongside the classic locally installed IT systems, we are starting to find more cloud technology in global supply chains.
+Alongside on-premises IT systems, we are starting to find more cloud technology in global supply chains.
 Cloud-based applications have become an integral part of many companies’ transformation strategies.
-In recent years, most projects have tended to involve migrating established applications to a cloud environment.
+For us here at SEEBURGER, most customer projects in the last few years have included migrating established applications to a cloud environment.
 The benefits of cloud-based IT solutions in the value chain are as follows: